 Villa Lubin, Early 20th century headquarters building in Villa Borghese gardens, Rome, Italy.

-Villa Lubin is an early 1900s building in the Villa Borghese gardens featuring Baroque Revival and Art Nouveau design elements.
-It displays three large arches and semi-columns that lead into an atrium and now houses the National Council for Economy and Labour.
+Villa Lubin is a building in the Villa Borghese gardens in Rome, mixing Baroque Revival and Art Nouveau styles on its facade.
+Three large arches and half-columns frame the entrance and open into an atrium; the building now houses the National Council for Economy and Labour.

-The building was completed in 1908 and served as the headquarters of the International Institute of Agriculture under the patronage of King Victor Emmanuel III.
-Artists who contributed to the Monument to Victor Emmanuel II also worked on its design and decorations.
+The building was completed in 1908 and first served as the seat of the International Institute of Agriculture, under the patronage of King Victor Emmanuel III.
+Some of the artists who worked on the Monument to Victor Emmanuel II also contributed to its decoration.

 The building served as a meeting place for discussions about farming and international cooperation in the early 1900s.
 You can still see decorations with agricultural and historical themes that reflect the original purpose of the place.